vitmfs/MovieRental_VS/README.md

 Can you help us fix some issues and implement missing features?

  * The app is throwing an error when we start, please help us.
 Also, tell us what caused the issue.
+     * The error that appears is related to the concept of dependency injection lifetime mismatch in ASP.NET Core.The default option for AddDbContext ServiceLifetime is ServiceLifetime.Scoped.
+RentalFeatures is originally registered as a Singleton.
+The RentalFeatures class directly depends of the MovieRentalContext.
+A singleton service lives for the whole application lifetime, while a scoped service only lives for the duration of the request or scope.
+If we inject a scoped service into a singleton one this creates a situation where the singleton would hold onto one DbContext instance forever, leading to various issues.
  * The rental class has a method to save, but it is not async, can you make it async and explain to us what is the difference?
  * Please finish the method to filter rentals by customer name, and add the new endpoint.
  * We noticed we do not have a table for customers, it is not good to have just the customer name in the rental.